|Subscribe | What is RSS|

 Contact: Adam Prato, (319) 643-7855

-WEST BRANCH, IOWA—On Saturday, April 25, kids of all ages can celebrate National Junior Ranger Day at Herbert Hoover National Historic Site.
-Explore the park with your family or take a tour with a park ranger to complete your Junior Ranger booklet.
+WEST BRANCH, IOWA—On Saturday, April 24, kids of all ages can celebrate National Junior Ranger Day at Herbert Hoover National Historic Site.
+Explore the park with your family as you complete your Junior Ranger booklet.
 Pick up the free activity booklets at the Visitor Center.
 Park rangers will help you learn about the park.
 Kids who have completed Junior Ranger programs at other National Parks are invited to show off their collections of badges and patches.

 The Junior Ranger program is designed to engage children and families in the stories embodied in their national parks.
 Children complete kid-friendly activity books that help them explore the park.
 When completed, they present their booklets to a ranger to earn a patch or badge and a certificate.
 There are Junior Ranger programs in almost 300 of our 390 National Parks.